amida-tech/blue-button-record/README.md

 ### getMerges(secName, ptKey, entryFields, recordFields, callback)

-Retrieves all the changes to patient's health data for a particular section.
+Retrieves Merge History for a particular patient and section.

 __Arguments__
 * `secName` - Section name.
 * `ptKey` - Identification string for the patient.
-* `entryFields` - Fields for the changed entry to be returned.
+* `entryFields` - Fields for entries to be returned.
-* `recordFields` - Fields for the source r=to be returned.
+* `recordFields` - Fields for sources to be returned.
-* `callback(err, result)` - A callback which is called when all merges are retrieved, or an error occurs.  `result` is an array with the following properties:
+* `callback(err, result)` - A callback which is called when Merge History is retrieved, or an error occurs.  `result` is an array with the following properties:
   * `merged` - Instance when the change information is merged.
   * `merge_reason` - Reason how the entry changed. 'new' for when the entry is first created, 'duplicate' for when a source is registered to include a duplicate, and 'update' when entry is updated through `updateEntry`.
   * `entry` - Contains all the fields specified by `entryFields`.
-  * `record` - Contains all the fields specified by `recordFiels`.
+  * `record` - Contains all the fields specified by `recordFields`.

 __Examples__